july-in-ireland

 Pounding ocean waves, fresh waters and adventures along tranquil lakes – the island of Ireland isn’t short on water-based fun!

-Kayak through the glassy waters of County Fermanagh’s Upper and Lower Lough Erne and take in the mystical sight of Devenish Island.
+Kayak through the glassy waters of County Fermanagh’s Upper and Lower Lough Erne and take in the mystical sight of Devenish Island, a 6th century monastic site.

 Game of Thrones® fans can immerse themselves in the epic saga with a bracing swim around Ballintoy Harbour – otherwise known as the Iron Islands.
 Warm up afterwards with a bowl of Strangford mussels at The Fullerton Arms.

-Explore the open ocean around County Mayo’s Achill Island on a guided kayaking adventure with Achill Surf from Golden Strand to Silver Strand across the aquamarine waters of Keem Strand.
+There are fantastic kayaking adventures all over the island of Ireland, but if you fancy exploring the open ocean around County Mayo’s Achill Island, then try a guided kayaking adventure with Achill Surf.
+The route takes you from Golden Strand to Silver Strand across the aquamarine waters of Keem Strand, and it’s a gorgeous way to see the coastline of this cinematic island.

-Take the plunge and feel the rush of adrenaline with wild swimming in the stunning glacial fjord of Carlingford Lough in County Louth.
-Be sure to refuel and soak up the history of medieval Carlingford town afterwards, where cozy pubs and historic trails await.
+Ready to hit the waves?
+Surfers should head straight to Bundoran in County Donegal – a waterside haven known fondly as Ireland’s surf capital.
+Wild swimming is very popular in Ireland through the summer, so why not take the plunge somewhere memorable, such as the stunning glacial fjord of Carlingford Lough in County Louth.
+Be sure to refuel and soak up the history of medieval Carlingford town afterwards, where cosy pubs and historic trails await.

 Explore Northern Ireland

-Over 100 years ago, engineers created the Gobbins in County Antrim – a clifftop trail that brings you as close to walking on water as you could ever hope to be.
+Over 100 years ago, engineers created The Gobbins in County Antrim – a dramatic cliff-face path that brings you over inlets, around headlands and through tubular bridges.
 And who could resist the allure of the mystical Giant’s Causeway?
-This cascading valley of hexagonal basalt columns is a UNESCO World Heritage Site for good reason.
+This spectacular formation of hexagonal basalt columns is a UNESCO World Heritage Site for good reason.

 For a taste of wild island life, hop on the ferry to Rathlin Island and enjoy a guided walking tour.
 Fancy spotting some gorgeous puffins?
 Rathlin West Light Seabird Centre is home to Northern Ireland’s largest colony of seabirds.

-Hikers will love exploring Northern Ireland’s longest mountain range.
+Those who love walking will find much to enjoy at Castlewellan Forest Park in County Down, which offers lakeside walks, cycling trails and outstanding views of the Mourne Mountains.
+Hikers should head to the Sperrin Mountains, Northern Ireland’s longest mountain range with a great selection of walking trails for all experience levels.
 Prefer to sit back and take it all in?
-The Sperrin Mountains has been featured by National Geographic as one of the world's 101 scenic drives not to miss, thanks to its winding roads and striking views.
+The Sperrins has been featured by National Geographic as one of the world's 101 scenic drives not to miss, thanks to its winding roads and striking views.
 So either way, you're in for a treat!

 Festival season

-Love traditional music?
-Belfast TradFest sees world-class musicians bring the city to life for seven days of concerts, sessions, céilís (dances) and music masterclasses.
+If you love traditional music, then hotfoot it up to Belfast where the Belfast TradFest sees world-class musicians bring the city to life for seven days of concerts, sessions, céilís (dances) and music masterclasses.